Effects of the second virial coefficient on the adiabatic lapse rate of dry atmospheres: Corrected ideal gases

 where $W$ is the Lambert function \footnote{The Lambert function is defined by the implicit equation $W(z) \exp W(z) = z$}.
 Notice that for the models under consideration we have $\mathcal{B}(T)>0$.
 Finally, if we substitute eq. \eqref{eq:v(t)} in eq. \eqref{eqvirial} we obtain the adiabatic curve $P=P(T)$.

 In order to illustrate the deviation of the adiabatic curves from the ideal case, in figs. \ref{fig:adcurves} and \ref{fig:adExo} we show the cases of Venus and the exoplanet Gl 581d, respectively.
+Note that adiabatic curves approach the ones of an ideal gas as the troposphere reaches the STP conditions.
 In the cases of Earth, Mars, and Titan, the curves also deviate, but it is less than $\SI{1}{\kilo\pascal}$.
-This is expected on Earth and Mars because of their particular atmospheric conditions.
+This is expected on Earth and Mars because the gases in their tropospheres behave like ideal ones, as we explain in subsect. \ref{sub-cig} (see also table~\ref{tab:table1}).

 In sect. \ref{sec:Resu} we apply eq. \eqref{newdpgr} to some astronomical objects.
 In order to compare the result this yields to the corresponding ideal gas predictions and experimental values, we integrate the latter numerically in a suitable interval and define $\Gamma$ to be $\Delta T/\Delta z$.